Matters of Credit

 If a student receives approval for an environmental science course towards one semester of the Science Requirement, but the course does not meet the requisite 3 hours per week for a total of 5 weeks, then, a complementary environmental science lab science course must be taken to complete that half of the Lab Science Requirement.

-AP Credit in fulfillment of the Lab Science Requirement
+AP Credit in fulfillment of the Science Requirement

 Students with an AP score or 4 or 5 receive 3 points of academic credit and one semester of the lecture portion of the science requirement (the equivalent of EESCBC1001).

-To complete the Lab Science Requirement, a second semester of a lecture and lab course must be taken as well as an additional lab course such as EESC BC3013, Shorelines and Streams, EESC BC3014, Field Methods, EESC BC3016, Environmental Measurements or EESC BC3026, Land-use, Bird and Plant Dynamics.
+For those students completing the Nine Ways of Knowing Lab Science Requirement, a second semester of a lecture and lab course must be taken as well as an additional lab course such as EESC BC3013, Shorelines and Streams, EESC BC3014, Field Methods, EESC BC3016, Environmental Measurements or EESC BC3026, Land-use, Bird and Plant Dynamics.
 Students receiving AP credit may not enroll in EESC BC1001 for completion of their second semester of the requirement.
 Upon examination of AP lab notes by Professor Maenza-Gmelch, the instructor for BC1001, exempted AP students may receive an additional 1.5 points of credit and possible exemption from one semester of the lab portion of the requirement.
 (Note that AP credit is not applied to fulfill major requirements.)
 For more information on AP credit, see the AP Credit page on the Registrar's website.

 SEE-U and the Science Requirement